ENIGMA-git/ENIGMA-FreeSurfer-protocol/cortical/README.md

 **SCRIPT: `make_ENIGMA_QC_cortical_internal_webpage.sh`**

+This script is found in your _/enigma/Parent_Folder/scripts/ENIGMA_QC/_ directory.
 There is no need to edit this script, but first make sure it is executable:

       chmod 777 make_ENIGMA_QC_cortical_internal_webpage.sh